A Women’s World, Erased

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

 Here’s the part we’re not supposed to say out loud: When things built by and for women disappear, they’re almost never treated as a loss.
+They’re framed as a fix, a modernization, or a market correction.

 Progress, apparently, just happens to look like women losing places, rituals, and power—again.